ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 var identifier = initial_value;
 ```

-Next, we dissect this line of code.
+Next, let's dissect this line of code.

 ### The `var` keyword

-`var` is a keyword to create a variable and implicitly represent the **type** of that variable.
+`var` is a keyword to create a variable.
+It implicitly represent the **type** of that variable.
 That type is inferred from the value of `initial_value`, the right-end part of the declaration statement.

 C# is a **strongly-typed** language, so it requires each variable to be of a certain type.